-See About the Instance entity on page 83.
+For more information, see About the Instance entity.

-How the Statistics tab can help you identify performance problems
+How the Statistics tab can help identify performance problems

 To determine whether Sybase is performing optimally there is a need to analyze performance measurements over time.
 The Statistics tab provides performance counters grouped into several predefined graphs that let you locate performance problems in your system (For example CPU, Paging, I/O, and Network Statistics).
 In addition, In Sybase states let you correlate between the performance counters and In Sybase states, to determine how an activity in the Sybase instance affects the system.